joebb97/joebb-website-source/content/blog/ipv6-homelab.md

 # IPv6 NAT GUA to GUA

-A hack mentioned in [the forum post](https://forum.opnsense.org/index.php?topic=33902.0)) from before is to rent an IPv6 allocation from ARIN and then use a portion of it on your LAN instead of the ULAs.
+A hack mentioned in [the forum post](https://forum.opnsense.org/index.php?topic=33902.0) from before is to rent an IPv6 allocation from ARIN and then use a portion of it on your LAN instead of the ULAs.
+You cannot buy IP space.
+IP space is solely rentable.

 Let’s say we rented a /56 from ARIN, in reality you get much larger allocation but for this example that’s irrelevant.
 The /56 they gave us was 2001:db8:1234::/56 .

-In this scenario we would ensure that this not prefix is advertised over a BGP session to another router anywhere on the internet.
+In this scenario we would ensure that this prefix is not advertised over a BGP session to another router anywhere on the internet.

 Let’s say we got the same PD from our ISP before, 2001:dead:beef::/56 .